anehx/jumpnrun/README.md

 * bower

 ## Vagrant
-To run the game in a VM, you need to install vagrant, vagrant-hostsupdater and virtualbox.
+To run the game in a VM, you need to install vagrant and virtualbox.
 Then run:
 ```shell
 $ vagrant plugin install vagrant-hostsupdater
 $ vagrant up